brokencircles/brokencircles.github.io/joinus.md

 - data gathering in a spreadsheet or similar
 - use of Google docs
 - basic familiarity with online tools, able to learn new ones quickly
+- be able to write in a clear and professional style

 # Person specification
 - Enthusiasm and some knowledge of environmental, sustainability and circular economy issues
 - Has maybe done some personal project in this area (school, college)
-- We are not worried about GCSE grades as much as your ability to communicate well
+- GCSE maths, English and science, at grade C (or 4) or better.
+Or be able to demonstrate you can work at this level
-- Available to work 3 days per week during office hours
+- Available to work up to 3 days per week during office hours
 - Clear and friendly communicator
 - Be based in the South West of England, and be able to travel occasionally within South West (should COVID situation make this safe and desirable)
 - Have the Right to Work in the UK